-And everything you want is a commission, to quote Grant Cardone.
-Very often, I get comments like: « I don’t know how you do it, I could not work in sales, I am not a good sales person. » I have bad news for you.
+Everything in life is a sale and everything you want is a commission, to quote Grant Cardone.
+The lost art of selling… Very often, I get comments like: « I don’t know how you do it, I could not work in sales, I am not a good sales person. » I have bad news for you.
 Everything in life is a sale, and everything you want is a commission.

 Here are 3 sales skills that you need to master in order to make your career move forward.